Love What You Learn for Life

 Spelman College Biology Major Jasmine EatmanAt Spelman College, biology is more than simply learning about the human anatomy and how living organisms function.
 When Spelman students pursue a degree in biology, they also receive an education with impact, earning them the distinction of becoming global citizens.
 Through study abroad opportunities, many students travel to countries such as Australia, South Africa, Japan, India, China, England, Ghana, Sierra Leone and Spain.
 While in those countries, students study the marvels of marine biology, explore unique sea life, help create safe water facilities, build hospitals and schools in Africa, and also perform research on maternal/child health.
 Such study abroad opportunities serve to debunk the myth that biology students are too busy to participate in activities normally associated with nonscience majors.

-Meet Spelman's Biology Faculty
+Meet Spelman's Biology Faculty and Staff

 Major Requirements